rintnetwork/front-end/src/content/about/community-lead/index.md

   - We'll look to you to help establish what milestones we should strive for and to hold yourself accountable to achieving them.
 - **Surface insights and distill community feedback to improve our web applications.**
   - You should have a product mindset and always be looking for opportunities to improve the content on ethereum.org and the UX in our web applications.
 You're excited to take an active voice in driving our product roadmap.
   - Have you answered the same question ten times this week?
 Are people reading ethereum.org content but still coming out confused?
-Are we getting consistent feedback from our community about a feature missing from somrnting we built?
+Are we getting consistent feedback from our community about a feature missing from somreying we built?
 What changes should we be making to address these issues?
 You should derive insights proactively.

 ## About you: